Xilinx/VMC_Help/HDL/xfft_forward/README.md

 Synchronize Frames](#adding-start-frame-ports-to-synchronize-frames) for a description of the operation of these two ports.

-## Context Based Pipeline vs. Radix Implementation
+## Context Based Pipeline vs Radix Implementation

 Pipelined Streaming I/O and Radix-2 Burst I/O architectures are
 supported by the FFT block.
 Radix-4 Burst I/O architecture is